j3ffyang/ansible/README.md

 - An existing virtual_machine platform.
 Doesn't matter they're from OpenStack, or VMware, or AWS/ Azure (deploy-able by Ansible or Terraform)
 - The virtual_machines are networked functionally. `jumpBox` and `vantiqSystem`, in the next figure, can be in separate sub-network (eg, `10.0.10.0/24` and `10.0.20.0/24`) or the same.
 If in separate networks, they must be accessible to each other
 - Need several block-disks for MongoDB and others
-- A DNS that can resolve service.domain.com, or a local `/etc/hosts` must be modified as well as `nging-ingress` accordingly
+- A DNS that can resolve service.domain.com, or a local `/etc/hosts` must be modified as well as `nginx-ingress` accordingly

 ## Architecture Overview **